Quickstart

 Choose your preferred installation method:

-brew install lovelace-ai/tap/lovelace
+brew install lovelace-cli

-# Or using install script
+Universal install script

-curl -fsSL https://install.uselovelace.com/cli/linux | bash
+curl -fsSL https://d.uselovelace.com/install | sh

 Quick Setup (5 Minutes)